bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/CSS-Interview-Prep-Quiz.md

 -   <span id="09e2">\[ \] The rule will apply to a device that has a width of 1024px or wider and is a screen device in landscape mode.</span>
 -   <span id="0a5b">\[ \] The rule will apply to a device that has a width of 1024px or narrower, or is a screen device in landscape mode.</span>

 #### Q28.
 CSS transform properties are used to change the shape and position of the selected objects.
-The transform-origin property specifies the location of the element's transformation origin.
+The transform-origin property specifies the location of the element’s transformation origin.
 By default, what is the location of the origin?

 -   <span id="436c">\[x\] the top left corner of the element</span>
 -   <span id="2269">\[ \] the center of the element</span>